|

 Real Time Media On The Net

-Most claim that they use it to personalize your experience on the site.
+Many websites claim that they use information to personalize your experience on the site.
 For instance, if a internet tv site learns that you are interested in internet tv, the next time you visit the site, you might be presented with an article or advertisements for that and related products.
 But some internet tv websites sell this information to marketers, which means that you may find yourself receiving unwanted catalogs from garden suppliers.
 Our preferred retailer does not do this.

 Main Menu